Children's python: Captivity

 Children's python is often kept as a pet worldwide due to its small size, docile temperament, strong feeding response, resiliency and easy captive care.
 It is often seen as a good beginner species for keeping reptiles, particularly snakes.
 High levels of hygiene will reduce the risk of disease transfer to pet owners.
-While not as popular or diverse in colors as ball pythons or other larger species, A. childreni can range in color from albino and leucistic to ebony, melanistic, ghost, and piebald color morphs to name a few.
-The varying coloration between individuals also makes it quite attractive to many who work with and breed exotic reptiles.
+While not as popular or diverse in colours as ball pythons or other larger species, A. childreni can range in colour from albino and leucistic to ebony, melanistic, ghost, and piebald colour morphs to name a few.
+The varying colouration between individuals also makes it quite attractive to many who work with and breed exotic reptiles.
 In captivity, the members of this genus are very tolerant of differing humidity levels ranging from 20%-80% due to the wide range of habitats they occur in, and shedding problems that occur in captive animals are usually the result of temperatures being too high or low rather than problems with humidity.
 Antaresia species are also fairly easy to breed, though some individuals (mostly males) may refuse to eat when they are interested in mating.
 The lifespan of captive specimens has been known to exceed 30 years.
 Juveniles are fed baby, hairless mice, while larger individuals can be fed on adult mice or small rats.
 Feeding should occur roughly once a fortnight.